 RUMAH MAKAN: THE DESA SENI RESTAURANT

 We had so many beautiful meals during our weekend at Desa Seni!
-While there is a main eating hall, you also have the option of ordering room service or enjoying your meal by the pool or in any of the small huts placed around the main area.
+While there is the main eating hall, you also have the option of ordering room service or enjoy your meal by the pool or in any of the small huts placed around the main area.

-As someone who definitely gets over-excited by food I’ve found Bali to have a lot more health food options than I had anticipated!
+As someone who definitely gets over-excited by food, I’ve found Bali to have a lot more healthy food options than I had anticipated!
 There were so many nutritious and delicious options and even with all of my food allergies and restricted diet it took me a while to decide what to get at each meal.
-Also 80% of the produce used for Desa Seni’s menu comes from their own organic gardens!
+Also, 80% of the produce used for Desa Seni’s menu comes from their own organic gardens!
 Talk about keeping it local!